pytrackdat/pytrackdat/tutorial.md

 Writing Notes:
 * Primary keys
-* When to split apart relations
+* When to split apart relations - difficult boundary
-* When to group relations
+* When to group relations - see above with 2017/2016 specimens

 TODO

 #### Primary Keys

+Writing Notes:
+* Unique identifier
+* Typically numeric or if alphanumeric, more "code-like" than english
+	* Avoid fully-written sentences etc.
+* Don't include useless info – instead of "Specimen 5", use "5"
+	within the specimen_id field

 TODO

 #### Fields

+Writing Notes:
+* Careful with this vs. vocabulary section – how to distinguish?
+* Talk about data types to use -- see below too -- how to distinguish?
+* Talk about missing values, referring to previous section

 TODO

 #### Relationships

+Writing Notes:
+* One-one, one-many, many-many
+* Relationships versus normal fields - when to have a foreign key vs. a normal attribute?

 TODO

 ### Common Data Types for Fields

+Writing Notes:
+* TODO: Discuss null values further???

 #### Integer Fields
 Integer fields can store whole numbers within a certain range, typically